hedi-sel/RSA_WienerHack/README.md

-An implementation of the Weiner's attack on a weak RSA key set
+An implementation of the Weiner's attack on a weak RSA key set.

-'WienerAttack.py': The main file, commented to be self explanatory
+The main file, 'WienerAttack.py', is commented to explain the details of the method.